N0zye/PixelDrawing/README.md

 # Pixel Drawing in Console

 This repository contains a C++ program that utilizes the OpenCV library to draw an image based on an input image provided.
-The `draw` function is designed to read an image file from the "assets" folder and render the corresponding shape in the console.
+The `draw` function is designed to read an image file from the "assets" folder and render the corresponding content in the console.

 ## Requirements
 - C++ compiler